eoinf96/7-segmentDigitGenerator/README.md

 # MatLab Code and GUI for generating dataset of 7-segment digits.

+## How to run the code

+There are 3 ways to run the 7-segment digit generator:

+* Use script SingleDigit.m enter the parameters for the digit and run to view one digit
+* Use script Run.m, enter the parameter variations and save location and run.
+This will save a .png for all images produced in the save location folder.
+* Use the GUI.
+This is probably the most intuitive method where you can both view digit variations and save a dataset.
+Go in to folder /GUI and run GUI.m.

+## Overview

 The GUI (Shown below) allows the user to view the effects of variations on specific parameters.
 The user can then enter Max, Min and Step values to generate a dataset.
 ![GUI](Pictures/GUI.jpg)